TomasHubelbauer/blender-light-box/README.md

 ### Discard cards which would put the card chain over the line size

 Probably error out in the Python script.

+### Assing a correct translucent material to the card plan